 So that’s what I’m doing!

 As soon as applications for September are open, I will be applying to Lambda School for either iOS Development or Web Development.
 I haven’t fully decided which option I’ll go with yet, as they both have their appeals and drawbacks.
-And really the whole path itself is not without its challenges.
+And really the whole path itself is not without its challenges, of course.
 It won’t all be 100% easier than my current route.
 But I’m more excited about it in terms of learning and skills, job prospects and advancement opportunities, potential income, and lots more.

 It’s possible I may retransition into music, sound, or games in some form, but for now I’m basically putting it on the backburner.
 I’m also hoping that, once music feels less like discouraging work and more like the fun activity it once was for me, I’ll make more music again.
 Maybe not!
 But I hope so, largely because I have a lot of music equipment I’d like to use and would hate to get rid of…